rivasbolinga/my-enumerable/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 My Enumerable <a name="about-project"></a>
+# 📖 About the project <a name="about-project"></a>

 The Enumerable provides collection classes with several traversal and searching methods, and with the ability to sort.
 Done with the goal to practice modules and classes with ruby.
+The Enumerable module provides a set of methods that can be used with any collection-like object to work with its elements in an iterable and functional manner.
+This means that any object that includes the Enumerable module gains access to the methods defined within it.

 ## 🛠 Built With <a name="built-with"></a>